 Welcome to my astrophotography website.
 I am an amateur astro-imager living in South Oxfordshire in the UK.

 I’ve had an interest in astronomy from a young age, inspired by science fiction and Carl Sagan’s Cosmos TV series.
-This led me, more or less, to study physics and astronomy to BSc level at Southampton University.
+This led me, more or less, to study physics and astronomy to BSc level at Southampton University and during my studies I was lucky enough to spend some time at the Izaña Observatory on Tenerife.
 I’ve always maintained an interest in the subject, but for many years other things got in the way and it wasn’t until early 2011, when Stargazing Live hit TV screens in the UK, that I was inspired again to buy a small telescope…

 My interests are primarily deep sky astrophotography, that is to say recording objects that lie outside of our solar system, but I do take the occasional picture of the sun, the moon, and the brighter planets.